 Obsessed with history, philosophy and the existential questions that chase us through life, Ruby Taglight is not just creating jewels but transportable treasures that are a commentary on the human condition.

 During lockdown, Taglight – a graduate of the Glasgow School of Art, whose passion for jewels took her to New York to study gemmology – has been using this time for introspection to its fullest.
-Creatively, it has been a productive moment, and she plans to showcase the fruits of this time at The Jewellery Cut Live on October 11th & 12th, 2020, which will the first time her brand Ruby Taglight LDN has participated in a jewellery exhibition.
+Creatively, it has been a productive moment, and she plans to showcase the fruits of this time at The Jewellery Cut Live in association with Fuli Gemstones in 2021, which will be the first time her brand Ruby Taglight LDN will participate in a jewellery exhibition.

 Here, the London-based designer tell us more about the Ruby Taglight LDN world of miniature sculptures and treasures to go.